mmtk/mmtk-core/docs/tutorial/Tutorial.md

 *dead*: An object that can no longer be accessed by any other object is dead.

+*GC work (unit), GC packet*: A schedulable unit of collection work.

-*GC work (unit), GC worker*: A worker that performs garbage collection operations using a single thread.
+*GC worker*: A worker that performs garbage collection operations (as required by GC work units) using a single thread.

 *live*: An object that can still be accessed by other objects is live/alive.

 *mutator*: Something that 'mutates', or changes, the objects stored in memory.
 That is to say, this is a running program.

-*plan*: A garbage collection algorithm composed from components.
+*plan*: A garbage collection algorithm composed of components from the MMTk.

 *policy*: A definition of the semantics and behaviour of a memory region.
 Memory spaces are instances of policies.

-*scheduler*: Schedules GC works so that they can safely be run in parallel.

-*work packet*: Contains an instance of a GC worker.
+*scheduler*: Dynamically dispatches units of GC work to workers.

 *zeroing*, *zero initialization*: Initializing and resetting unused memory bits to have a value of 0, generally to improve memory safety.